-While each and every one of us internet users enjoy the fruit of SEO every day.
-Hardly 2 or 3 out of 10 such users might be aware of what does SEO really stand for and why it is important in our daily life.
+While every one of us internet users enjoys the fruit of SEO daily, hardly 2 or 3 out of 10 such users might be aware of what SEO stands for and why it is important in our daily lives.

 Well: Let us make it simple.

-Suppose today is that day that you want to treat your family to a good dinner, and since you are done with all good or bad restaurants that you’ve tried so far.
-You want to try some new place with a new culture and cuisines.
+Suppose today is the day you want to treat your family to a good dinner since you are done with all the good or bad restaurants you’ve tried so far.
+You want to try some new place with a new culture and cuisine.

 So what do you do?

-Yes: You go to the big G: Google, and search keywords like “Chinese restaurant” and Google treats your eyes with a map of your vicinity and the names of the restaurants (local businesses) with reviews, address and contact details, etc. This is one example of “what is SEO“.
+Yes: You go to the big G: Google and search keywords like “Chinese restaurant,” Google treats your eyes with a map of your vicinity and the names of the restaurants (local businesses) with reviews, addresses and contact details, etc. This is one example of “what is SEO.”

 However, this is not enough.
-This defines a small part of a big SEO puzzle; this is called Local SEO.
-But SEO is not just local, it is global.
+This defines a small part of a big SEO puzzle called Local SEO.
+But SEO is not just local, and it is global.

-Consider yourself a student who is looking for a lucrative full bright scholarship; the keyword that you use to find a scholarship, shall look like this “Fulbright scholarship SUBJECT 2019” and Google will line up a number of universities offering scholarships and websites that offer a great deal of information or help about the scholarship.
+Consider yourself a student who is looking for a lucrative full bright scholarship; the keyword that you use to find a scholarship shall look like this “Fulbright scholarship SUBJECT 2023,” and Google will line up several universities offering scholarships and websites that provide a great deal of information or help about the scholarship.

-This help that you get from Google is basically “why SEO is important“.
+This helps you get from Google basically “why SEO is important.”

-You want to import salt lamps, you want to export software, you want to buy something online, you want to find a forum for a line of work relevant to you, for every single thing that you want to find over Google, SEO works like a genie that brings up the most relevant results.
+You want to import salt lamps or want to export software or you want to buy something online.
+Let’s say you want to find a forum for a line of work relevant to you for everything you want to see over Google.
+SEO works like a genie that brings up the most relevant results.